blue-hex/chatiq-bot-applet/Readme.md

    - Contains the styling rules and some custom CSS to enhance the appearance of the chatbot.

 3. **script.js**
-   - The core logic of the chatbot is implemented here, handling the chat interactions and connecting to the Chat iQ application.
+   - The core logic of the chatbot is implemented here, handling the chat interactions and connecting to the Pyaw application.

 ### Steps to Test Locally

 1. **Download the Repository**
    - Clone the repository to your local machine using the following command:
      ```bash
-     git clone https://github.com/your-repo/Chat iQ - Chat Assistant Plugin.git
+     git clone https://github.com/your-repo/Pyaw - Chat Assistant Plugin.git
      ```

 2. **Navigate to the Project Directory**
    - Change into the project directory:
      ```bash
-     cd Chat iQ - Chat Assistant Plugin
+     cd Pyaw - Chat Assistant Plugin
      ```

 3. **Open local-test.html**